darianhuotari/rickmorty-sre-demo/README.md

 Dependency manager in CI

-Note on using docker-compose & that an in-memory DB is used
+Note on using docker-compose & that an in-memory DB is used in unit-tests

+Manually test behavior for invalid gets on /character; add unit / int tests if necessary

+Add an in-process cache + expose config to Helm

+/metrics endpoint (with 1–2 custom metrics).

+Grafana dashboard JSON.

+Prometheus alert rules.

+Distributed tracing (OpenTelemetry/Jaeger).

+3 production-ready alerts (based on metrics endpoint, and optionally others)

 Architecture